agents4j/agents4j/README.md

 The project is organized into the following modules:

 - **lib** - The core library providing the agent workflow functionality
-- **quarkus-integration** - A sample Quarkus application that demonstrates how to use the library and serves as an integration test harness
+- **quarkus-integration** - A Quarkus REST API service that provides HTTP endpoints for all workflow patterns

 ## Getting Started